AdobeDocs/journey-optimizer.en/help/using/rn/new-canvas.md

 ![](assets/new-canvas.png)

-However, when you **create a new journey** or **duplicate an existing one**, it will be a the new model journey.
+However, when you **create a new journey** or **duplicate an existing one**, it will be on the new model.
 Journeys on the legacy model will still be supported until a majority of customers are transitioned to the new one.

 There is one limitation to the new journey model; it will **not be possible to copy and paste activities from the legacy model to the new one and vice versa**.
-If you want to do this, we advise you to duplicate the journey on the legacy model to make switch it to the new model, and then copy your activities.
+If you want to do this, we advise you to duplicate your legacy journey to switch it to the new model, and then copy your activities.

 In the below screenshot, you can see the redesigned UI for the journey canvas (only available with the new model):